ashishraj615/SEAM-CARVING/README.md

 <table>
 <tr>
 <td>
-The goal of this assignment is to do seam carving of images and extends to object carving.
+The goal of this implementation is to do seam carving of images and extends to object carving.
 Seam carving is a method of re-sizing an image and resizing of an image will be implemented on the basis of method described in the paper by Avidan and Shamir.
 </td>
 </tr>
 </table>